Ze1598/Plot-Internet-Speeds/README.md

 * (jan.
 3rd 2019) Reuploaded all files in the repo to clean up and organize folders.
 These are the latest files which I am currently using to scrape my internet speeds once per day at home
 * (feb.
 26th 2019) Updated the repo with the most recent dataset
 * (june 16th 2019) Updated with the latest dataset
+* (july 12th 2019) Added a new CSV called "internet_speeds_days" that contains three extra columns, one to represent each date component for each row (i.e., added a "Year", "Month" and "Day" columns)

 ### External references:
 * pyspeedtest: https://github.com/fopina/pyspeedtest (Not using this module anymore)